-Allow the test, reagents, throat swab specimen, and/or controls to reach room temperature (15-30°C) prior to testing.
+Allow the test, reagents, throat swab specimen, and/or controls to reach room temperature (15-30 $^{\circ}$ C) prior to testing.

-- 1. Remove the test dipstick from the sealed foil pouch and use it as soon as possible.
-Best results will be obtained if the test is performed immediately after opening the foil pouch. - 2.
-Hold the Extraction Reagent 1 bottle vertically and add 4 full drops (approximately 240μL) of Extraction Reagent 1 to an extraction tube.
-Extraction Reagent 1 is red in color.
-Hold the Extraction Reagent 2 bottle vertically and add 4 full drops (approximately 160μL) to the tube.
-Extraction Reagent 2 is colorless.
+- 1. Remove the test cassette from the sealed foil pouch and use it within one hour.
+Best results will be obtained if the test is performed immediately after opening the foil pouch - 2.
+Hold the Extraction Reagent A bottle vertically and add 4 full drops (approximately 240 μL) of Extraction Reagent A to an extraction tube.
+Extraction Reagent A is red in color.
+Hold the Extraction Reagent B bottle vertically and add 4 full drops (approximately 160 μ L) to the tube.
+Extraction Reagent B is colorless.
 Mix the solution by gently swirling the extraction tube.
-The addition of Extraction Reagent 2 to Extraction Reagent 1 changes the color of the solution from red to yellow.
+The addition of Extraction Reagent B to Extraction Reagent A changes the color of the solution from red to yellow.
 See illustration 1. - 3.
-Immediately add the swab into the extraction tube, agitate the swab vigorously 15 times, Leave the swab in the extraction test tube for 1 minute.
+Immediately add the swab into the extraction tube, agitate the swab vigorously 15 times.
+Leave the swab in the extraction test tube for 1 minute.
 See illustration 2 - 4.
 Press the swab against the side of the tube and squeeze the bottom of the tube while removing the swab so that most of the liquid stays in the tube.
-Discard the swab.
-See illustration 3.

-- 5. With arrows pointing down, place the dipstick into the tube of solution and then start the timer.
-If the procedure is followed correctly, the liquid should be at or just below the maximum line (MAX) on the test dipstick.
-See the illustration 4. - 6.
-Wait for the colored line(s) to appear.
+Discard the swab. - 5.
+Fit the dropper tip on top of the extraction tube.
+Place the test cassette on a clean and level surface.
+See illustration 4. - 6.
+Add three drops of the solution (approx.100 μL) to the sample well and then start the timer.
 Read the result at 5 minutes.
 Do not interpret the result after 10 minutes.
 See illustration 5.

-[INTERPRETATION OF RESULTS]
+INTERPRETATION OF RESULTS